top of page

 Our Mission

-Our mission is to increase access to high-quality music, sound and creative expression, enabling people of all ages—particularly those facing barriers—to develop their voice, build confidence, and access meaningful opportunities.
+enabling people of all ages (particularly those facing accessibility barriers) to develop their voice, build confidence, and engage in meaningful experiences.

-We combine professional creative practice with inclusive programmes, creating pathways from first engagement through to skills development, artistic output and progression into education, employment and the creative industries.
+Our work is rooted in the creative industries, creating pathways from first engagement through to skills development, artistic output and progression into education and employment.

 Our Creative Approach